jonaszeferino/watch-taday-app-tsx/README.md

-## Refactored Movie APP
+## Marketplace Front

-Refactored app using TypeScript and Next.js 13.5
+App using TypeScript and Next.js 13.5